yetkinh/yetkinh.github.io/_pages/about.md

 - informative path planning with multiple agents
 - autonomous decision-making in subsea search missions
 - multi-uav search and rescue applications in wilderness (WiSAR)

+---

+## Recent News

+June 2019  | Two research papers accepted to IROS 2019!
+June 2019  | Co-organized a workshop with Dr. Bayram on underwater robotics in TORK2019 March 2019 | Started new position in Mechatronics Engineering Department at Bartın University July 2018  | Completed PhD in Bradley Department of Electrical and Computer Engineering at Virginia Tech